 The further study of Oriental and Western Neo-Expressionism and blending artistic features of the two genres.
-Using a variety of techniques in plate-making prints as well as composite materials, and fused by painting language to eventually integrate modern and contemporary Chinese and Western easel painting with the concept of the installation.
-Experimenting, researching, and analysing the materials used in the works, and combining other artistic language elements to give ideological and spiritual meaning to this whole work.
+Using a variety of techniques in plate-making prints as well as composite materials, and fused by painting language to eventually integrate modern and contemporary Chinese and Western painting with the concept of the installation.

 Re-(Body)building the Eugen Sandow Sculpture

 The Eugen Sandow Sculpture is in the archive of The Natural History Museum.
-It was commissioned in 1901, after three months on display, it was mothballed following a row of museum standards: Sandow was naked, Jewish, shrouded in homosexual rumouring and a Circus performer.
-Sandow was a fitness pioneer and emblem of modernism.
-Today, the sculpture sits in pieces, too fragile for a physical, or ideological re-build.
+It was commissioned in 1901, after three months on display, it was mothballed following a row of museum standards.
 The project explores the sculpture, from production to conservation, it is interdisciplinary within the fields of contemporary fine art practice, theatre, museum studies, sculpture, health and sports science.

 The topic of my Ph.D. research is the interaction of visuality and textuality in art, focusing on the use of written language in Post-Conceptual Text Art.
 It encompasses literary, linguistic, philosophical, communicative, sociological, and cultural studies; particularly, the ways in which words interact with images and vice versa.
 In other words, it explores the boundary between words and images.
 This project includes interviews for discourse analysis, and concludes with an interdisciplinary practice-based work.